denoland/deno/std/manual.md

 ## Program lifecycle

 Deno supports browser compatible lifecycle events: `load` and `unload`.
-You can use these event to provide setup and cleanup code in your program.
+You can use these events to provide setup and cleanup code in your program.

-`load` event listener supports asynchronous functions and will await these functions. `unload` event listener supports only synchronous code.
-Both events are not cancellable.
+Listener for `load` events can be asynchronous and will be awaited.
+Listener for `unload` events need to be synchronous.
+Both events cannot be cancelled.

 Example: